FaceDeer/dfcaverns/guide.md

 Black Cap caverns are dark, sooty, carbon-rich places.
 The Black Caps themselves are fairly mundane as underground flora goes, giant black mushrooms whose tarry gills can be used to craft torches and whose wood burns as strongly as coal blocks.

 Also found in Black Cap caverns are torchspines, stalagmite-like growths that sometimes burn volatile gasses at their tips and produce a dim, irregular light.
 When water lakes are found in Black Cap caverns the water has an oily sheen on the surface, collecting into thick black slicks that cling to the shores.
-Quarry bushes can be found here.

 ## Nethercap caverns